 Shop Talk

-Adding the human element back into online shopping
+Adding real customer service into online shopping

 The Problem